10-6-pursuit/lab-github/questions.md

 What company famously used the phrase "Don't be evil" in their code of conduct?

 ```
+The company that famously used the phrase "Don't be evil" in their code of conduct is Google.
+This phrase was a part of Google's corporate philosophy and was included in the company's Code of Conduct.
+It reflected the company's commitment to ethical behavior and doing what is considered morally right.
 ```

 What English mathematician and writer is often regarded as the first computer programmer?